Businesses and Professions

 (ii) Neither partner is married to anyone else;

-(iii) Partners were not related by blood to a degree which would prohibit marriage in the state of Rhode Island;
+(iii) Partners were not related by blood to a degree that would prohibit marriage in the state of Rhode Island;

 (iv) Partners resided together and had resided together for at least one year at the time of death; and